ansar-ms-2011/digitalTolk/README.md

 Translation Management Service API
 ==================================

 A Laravel-based API for managing translation keys and their values across multiple languages.
-This project uses a **repository pattern**, form requests for validation, Laravel queues for processing of large dataset and is powered by JWT-based authentication.
+This project uses a **repository pattern**, Form requests for validation, Laravel queues for processing of large dataset and is powered by JWT-based authentication.
+The main approach adopted in this project is to use a **translation cache** to store the pre-converted translations in JSON format in a database table to reduce the response time.
+Furthermore, results are put into cache memory upon first access by the user to even reduce the response time.
+The cache is updated whenever a translation key is created, updated or deleted automatically by the queue worker using the **translation:rebuild** command.

 ⚙️ Requirements
 ---------------